opnfv/releng/docs/jenkins-job-builder/opnfv-jjb-usage.rst

     git review -v

-Follow the link to gerrit https://gerrit.opnfv.org/gerrit/51 in a few moments the verify job will have completed and you will see Verified +1 jenkins-ci in the gerrit ui.
+Follow the link given in the stdoutput to gerrit eg: https://gerrit.opnfv.org/gerrit/"Your_Change_ID" the verify job will have completed and you will see Verified +1 jenkins-ci in the gerrit ui.